-CODE Kids project – Children are coding in public libraries aims to create a coding and STEM movement in which children, young people and librarians from rural and small urban environments develop their digital competences and engage in the life of their community by solving creative digital themes./exercises.
-Through the training activities and workshops, another window is open to explore the digital world with its development and learning opportunities, so that more than 2,000 children aged between 10 and 14 years old are encouraged to actively engage in activities and even follow a career in technology.
-Public libraries from 15 counties of Romania are or will become strategic partners of the project, directly involved in its implementation, through hired staff and premises.
+The CODE Kids – Plan the future of your community! project is developing under the umbrella of CODE Kids – Children are coding in public libraries and aims to create a coding and STEM movement in which children, young people and librarians in rural and small urban areas develop their digital skills and get involved in the life of the community they come from, by solving creative digital topics.
+Through the training activities and workshops organized, another window is opened to exploring the digital world, with its opportunities for development and learning, so that more than 3,500 children aged 10 to 14 years old are encouraged to be actively involved and even follow a career in technology.
+Public libraries in 27 counties of Romania are directly involved in its implementation, through the personnel employed and the spaces owned.

 The main objective of the Learning circles in libraries project is to improve and expand the complexity and effectiveness of educational opportunities for adult learners by facilitating access to useful online content, effective study and improvement of lifelong learning abilities.